 Yes, indeed, I confirm that I appeared in a Budweiser commercial that aired earlier this year during football and basketball games on network and cable channels.
 The spot, called "Upside", depicts a bar scene wherein one grumpy guy (me) complains about various subjects while the other patrons contradict my grumblings by pointing out positive things, eventually causing me to admit that I at least feel pretty positive about "my cute neighbor Sarah".
 The ad was directed by Randy Krallman, and produced by Smuggler and the Anomaly Agency.

 I've completed writing and recording the score for the feature-length horror film Hypothermia, written and directed by James Felix McKenney, and produced by Glass Eye Pix.
 The film is set on a frozen lake in Maine where two groups of ice fishers are terrorized by an aquatic monster.
 The film stars Michael Rooker, (from "The Walking Dead" and "Henry: Portrait of a Serial Killer"), Blanche Baker, and Don Wood.
-A brief trailer for the film screened at the Cannes Film Festival last year, and it can be viewed here.
+A brief trailer for the film screened at the Cannes Film Festival last year.

 Quadrangle, directed by Amy Grappell, premiered on HBO on February the 16th, 2011.
 I produced, arranged, and played on the song "Sad Little Happiness", by Youth and Valor, which appears in the film.
 It's an unconventional documentary about two "conventional" couples who swapped partners and lived in a group marriage in the 1970s.
 Quadrangle won several festival awards in 2010, including Best Documentary Short at the SXSW Film Festival.
 "Substantial, serious, compelling, deeply moving and formally beautiful.
 An outstanding piece of portraiture" - Hamza Walker, Renaissance Society Chicago.